NHL on NBC: 2007 playoffs controversy

-On May 19, 2007, during the Stanley Cup playoffs, NBC angered many fans and journalists when it pre-empted coverage of the overtime period of the tied Game 5 of the Eastern Conference Finals between the Ottawa Senators and Buffalo Sabres, instead going directly to pre-race coverage of the Preakness Stakes horse race.
+On May 19, 2007, during the Stanley Cup playoffs, NBC angered many fans and journalists when it pre-empted coverage of the overtime period of the tied Game 5 of the Eastern Conference Finals between the Ottawa Senators and Buffalo Sabres, a game where the Senators could potentially advance with a win, instead going directly to pre-race coverage of the Preakness Stakes horse race.
 A typical "Triple Crown" horse racing broadcast generally contains about two hours of pre-race coverage, with the actual races lasting two or three minutes.
 Coverage of the overtime period was shifted to Versus, the league's cable partner, although viewers in Buffalo and Rochester were able to continue watching the game on local NBC affiliates in the respective markets, WGRZ and WHEC-TV.

-The move was originally seen not only as a snub of small-market teams (such as the Sabres), but of hockey in general.
+The move was originally seen not only as a snub of small-market teams (such as and not just the Sabres), but of hockey in general.
+Even worse, many hockey fans did not realise that Daniel Alfredsson scored the series-winning goal at 9:32 of overtime at 5:20 p.m.
+ET until NBC showed the highlights.
 However, NBC and the NHL later revealed that the Preakness deal had been made several years before and contained mandatory advertising commitments during the pre-race build-up.
 Both sides could have agreed that the entire game would air only on Versus or begin earlier in the day, but the NHL wanted at least one Eastern Conference Finals game to air on NBC and said that it does not schedule with the assumption that games will go into overtime.
 Moreover, an earlier start time could not be arranged because the broadcast window was fixed in advance, and both the NHL and NBC needed the flexibility to pick the Western Conference Finals for that window if they so desired.

+Since then, NBC had contingency plans if scenarios like this occur moving forward.
+Starting in 2008 until 2016, the NBC hockey game started airing 12:30 p.m.
+ET so that the network can show at least one overtime period if it gets there (at max two).
+Starting in 2016, NBC aired playoff game at about 7:15 p.m.
+ET immediately following horse racing.

 In 2006, NBC televised Game 1 of the Eastern Conference Finals between the Sabres and the Carolina Hurricanes on the same day as the Preakness.
 Before the game, Bill Clement advised the audience that in the event that the game went into overtime, it would be televised on Versus, or OLN as it was known at the time.
 The Sabres won the game in regulation.